Home » Government Schemes » Pradhan Mantri Ujjwala Yojana

 Significance of Pradhan Mantri Ujjwala Yojana

-• Women Empowerment and Health: The Ujjwala Yojana empowers women and safeguards them, curbing respiratory illnesses and other health issues linked to traditional cooking fuels.
+• Women’s Empowerment and Health: The Ujjwala Yojana empowers women and safeguards them, reducing respiratory illnesses and other health issues associated with traditional cooking fuels.

 • Safety and Dignity: The program significantly reduces the risks of health hazards and threats like sexual harassment faced by women collecting firewood in forests.